31 March 2025

 Paul Schroder, Chief Executive, AustralianSuper

-Increasing women’s representation in leadership strengthens the Fund by driving better decision-making, performance and member returns while addressing structural drivers of our gender pay gap.
+We believe increasing women’s representation in leadership strengthens the Fund by driving better decision-making, performance and member returns while addressing structural drivers of our gender pay gap.
 As a Fund, we have maintained gender balance overall (51% women), on our Board (58% women) and Executive (50% women); and achieved gender balance (43% women) in Key Management Personnel this year.

-The Fund maintained its Employer of Choice for Gender Equality citation for the 14th consecutive year, recognising our leading policies, processes and programs that support women’s full and inclusive participation and experience at work.
+The Fund maintained its Employer of Choice for Gender Equality citation for the 14th consecutive year1, recognising our leading policies, processes and programs that support women’s full and inclusive participation and experience at work.
 Key areas of focus have been:

 - Implementing recruitment shortlisting and leadership targets to increase the recruitment and progression of women in key areas